 - 1. Create a Sustainability and Climate Action Plan, including: - a.
-Establish green building policies, such as adherence to LEED standards within the City's mixed-use districts and municipal buildings and increasing energy standards for new residential construction above those of the state energy code, ideally implementing 2030 District goals.
+Advance building sustainability in new construction, such as through the use of green building standards within the City's mixed-use districts and municipal buildings and increasing energy standards for new residential construction above those of the state energy code, ideally implementing 2030 District goals.